FLYao123/Dual-agent-RL-for-EHTS-Dashboard/README.md

 # Dual-agent RL EHTS Dashboard

-An interactive dashboard for exploring the operation of an integrated electricity-hydrogen transport system (EHTS) under nominal and unseen operating conditions.
+An interactive dashboard for exploring the operation of an integrated electricity-hydrogen transport system (EHTS) under different operating conditions.

 ## Companion Dashboard for an Under-Review Manuscript